ErfanRasti/arch-setup/docs/10_applications_and_packages/2_arch_aur.md

    sudo pacman -S gvfs-afc
    ```

-5. To see all of the files on your iOS device open `Documents on <YOUR_DEVICE>`, then press `<CTRL>+L` to edit the `nautilus` path.
-The remove the three last leters `3:/` and press enter.
+5. To see all of the files on your iOS device open `Documents on <YOUR_DEVICE>`,
+   then press `<CTRL>+L` to edit the `nautilus` path.
+The remove the three last
+   letters `3:/` and press enter.
 It will show you all of the files on your device.

 **References:**